About Essex Historical Society

 Why we are here…

-Established in 1955, the Essex Historical Society was initially founded by a group of concerned citizens whose aim was to preserve Hills Academy, the town’s first secondary school.
-Purchased from the town for one dollar, the building now serves as a meeting and exhibit space for the society as well as home to its growing collection of Essex memorabilia.
+Established in 1955, Essex Historical Society was initially founded by a group of concerned citizens whose aim was to preserve Hills Academy, the town’s first secondary school.
+Purchased from the town for one dollar, the building now serves as the library and offices of Essex Historical Society.
+EHS stewards over 7,000 objects at Hills, representing the history of Centerbrook, Essex and Ivoryton.

-The 1832 Hills Academy now serves as the EHS headquarters
+The 1832 Hills Academy now serves as EHS headquarters

 Where We Are Headed